AlbrechtL/welle.io/README.md

 The client is available as a windows program in the windows-bin-dab folder to be found on the website

+Note:
+The "latest" version is the version I am working on, it might be wise to use the latest "stable" version.

 Building:

 Libraries -and their development files - that are needed are